AndreyNovik1993/ci-mvp/README.md

 ## Jenkins auto build with creating seed job, and reading Jenkinsfile

-# For install and runing project do next steps:
+# Description of installing and running a project.
-1. Clone git repository: git clone https://github.com/AndreyNovik1993/ci_test-task.git
+1. Clone a git repository use a command: "git clone https://github.com/AndreyNovik1993/ci_test-task.git"
-2. Install docker on your enviroment
+2. Install docker and docker-compose to your enviroment
+3. Create folder for an artifactory /opt/artifactory/ with perrmission 777.
-3. Run command "docker-compose -f docker-compose.yml up -d"  in directory when git cloned
+4. Run command "docker-compose -f docker-compose.yml up -d --build"  in the directory where a project was cloned
-4. After complited docker-compose command wait several minutes until all docker enviroment start
+5. After will be complited docker-compose command wait several minutes until all docker enviroment start
-5. Run commnad ./add_job.sh seed job will be create after 5s and after creating pipeline job will run once.
+6. If you have to auto create seed_job will run script ./add_job.sh.
+7. if you have to run jobs are configured in the jenkins automaticly, will connect to jenkins http://localost:8080 and run these jobs manually.

-P.S If you have problems with runing pipeline on stage (SonarQube), waiting more time and restart script ./add_job.sh gain.
+P.S If you have problems with running pipeline on the stage (SonarQube), please will wait more time and restart script ./add_job.sh again.
 Warning!!!
-Run docker containers with task on host with  memory more 4Gb.
+Run tasks in the docker containers on the  host or VM with memory > 4Gb.

-If you want see resolts for sonarqube visit page http://localhost:9000, artifactory with build http://localhost:8081.
+If you have to see resoults a static code analizy in the sonarqube will visit page http://localhost:9000, artifactory will visit  a page http://localhost:8081.
-All workflow watched in http://localhost:8080/blue/organizations/jenkins/job_dsl%2Fpipeline/detail/pipeline/1/pipeline or http://localhost:8080/job/job_dsl/job/pipeline/

-Config for creating seed job saved in file -> config.xml

-Config for creating pipeline job saved in file -> jobs/pipeline.groovy
+All jobs are configured to use jenkins _as_a_code plugin.
+Pipelines are described on the Declarative language.